excelsiorsoft/jpmc-test/README.md

-# These are problems given during the JPMC test
+# These are the challenges given during the JPMC test

 **#1- Audit logins to web service: Question description (Java 8)